TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 Change in Turin or Milan for Venice, Florence & Rome: The civilised, relaxing & scenic way from Paris to Italy, without the pain of the plane.
 Watch the TGV video!

-IMPORTANT UPDATE: On 27 August 2023, the Paris-Milan line was blocked by a landslide in the French Alps and is likely to remain blocked until at least the end of 2024, possibly longer.
-All Paris-Turin-Milan TGV & Frecciarossa services are cancelled until further notice See the landslide on video.
-Alternative routes via Geneva, Basel or Zurich are open, see alternative Paris-Milan train services.
+IMPORTANT UPDATE: On 27 August 2023, the Paris-Milan line was blocked by a landslide in the French Alps and is likely to remain blocked until March 2025.
+All direct Paris-Turin-Milan TGV & Frecciarossa services are cancelled until further notice See the landslide on video.

 small bullet point Train times